jibarrera/jibarrera/README.md

-### Hola!
-Un gusto saludarte!👋.
+### 👋 Hola!
+Un gusto saludarte!.
 Mi nombre es Jose Iván Barrera

 <!--
 **jibarrera/jibarrera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->